 7.01 - BASIS OF DIVISION OF COST

 Each Municipality shall pay its proportionate share of costs for the District in the proportion that its population bears to the population of the entire District ("Proportionate Share").
 The population of each Municipality herein shall be based on the population shown by the last State of Wisconsin Department of Administration Demographics Services Center Census.
+For Municipalities with only a portion of their territory in the district, households in the district are to be estimated times the most recent census data on Municipality’s household size.
+Population figures will be adjusted annually, based on the prior year’s building permits times the most recent census data on the Municipality’s average household size.
+Estimates will be based on information from Dane County, local assessment data, and any other data generally accepted for providing a basis to estimate population figures.

 7.02 - REQUIRED PAYMENTS

 The District Board shall apportion and assess the District's costs against each Municipality based on its Proportionate Share.
 The Treasurer of the District shall bill each Municipality for its Proportionate Share twice a year on or about February 15 and August 15.
 Each Municipality hereby agrees to promptly pay its Proportionate Share.
 It is recognized and agreed that the District requires a working cash balance and should at all times keep sufficient funds on hand at the time of billing each Municipality so that there will be sufficient funds to carry the District through until the anticipated receipt of funds from the next assessment.
 The District Board may also apportion and assess the Municipalities their Proportionate Share in advance of making extraordinary equipment purchases or supply purchases.
-To the extent mileage charges are inadequate to provide for the purchase of a replacement ambulance and ambulance-related equipment, the District Board may levy assessments sufficient to maintain an adequate sinking fund, dedicated solely to the purchase of a replacement ambulance and ambulance-related equipment.
+The District Board may maintain a sinking fund, dedicated solely to the purchase of a replacement ambulance and ambulance-related equipment.
 Any extraordinary equipment or supply purchases shall require prior approval by ¾ of the Municipal Boards.

 ARTICLE VIII